eropple/UnglidePCL/README.md

 //	This tween will move the X and Y properties of the target Tweener.Tween(target, new { X = toX, Y = toY }, duration, delay);
 ```
-You can also use Glide to set up timed callbacks.
+You can also use Glide to set up timed callbacks. **Unlike Glide, these callbacks return a value between 0.0 and 1.0 representing the completion status of the tween.**

 ```csharp
 Tweener.Timer(duration, delay).OnComplete(CompleteCallback);